mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 **Dev Review**

-It's not always clear which developer should be added as a reviewer for a pull request.
-In some cases you may be prompted to add a reviewer based on them having recently viewed or edited the file you're submitting in the PR.
-If not, one of the team leads listed below can be added as a reviewer for documentation relevant to their area of expertise:
+If your change requires dev review add the developer/s you've been working with as the reviewer/s.
+If you're unsure who to add as a dev reviewer you can select one of the team leads below:

 * Enterprise: Scott Bishel \(@sbishel\)
 * Server/infra: George Goldberg \(@grundleborg\)